-By Laura Pakis, Certified Professional Dog Trainer and Blogger,
+By Laura Pakis, Certified Professional Dog Trainer, and Blogger,

 There are several ways of introducing your dog to your cat, just know that changing patterns takes about 3 months.
 Don’t get discouraged, it will take time.
 During this process, you need to make sure you keep everything under control and your pets safe.

 On the day you bring home a pet, the ASPCA recommends that you put the new pet in a crate or another room.
 Consider keeping your pets separated by using a sturdy baby gate or a crate.
-The purpose for these barriers is to allow your cat to sniff out the dog on its own terms.
+The purpose of these barriers is to allow your cat to sniff out the dog on its own terms.
 Let your dog sniff the cat through the bars and get over its initial excitement.
 Your cat most likely will hiss and run away which is perfectly normal.
 Know he is well protected.

 Stroke your dog and your cat separately, but without washing your hands.
 This helps to exchange their scents.
 Your pets will take on this smell profile and it will become a normal smell in the house.

-Later introduce your cat and dog by having your cat running free and your dog on leash.
+Later introduce your cat and dog by having your cat running free and your dog on a leash.
 Keep your dog as calm as possible while on the leash.
 Using a command such as SIT can help.
 During this exercise, the cat should be given a safe position in the room.
 This allows your cat to get comfortable with your dog and approach it if it wants.
 Understand this may take quite some time and requires patience and rewards for your dog if it behaves well.
 You may need to work hard to keep things calm and be aware that a sudden dash from the cat will induce a chase.
 Praise your dog for calm interactions, make it sit quietly and, if necessary, use food treats to reward it for good behavior.
-Again, associate the presence of the cat with reward for calm behavior.
+Again, associate the presence of the cat with a reward for calm behavior.

 When you progress to access without the lead, make sure there are places where the cat can escape to – high ledges or furniture will make it feel safe.
 Never leave your dog and your cat together unattended until you feel they are safe together.

-Keep in mind that it might take time for your pets to completely accept other.
+Keep in mind that it might take time for your pets to completely accept others.
 When they do, you may even see them playing or cuddling each other.
 Then you know all your time and efforts were worth it.